12 Best Ways to Heat a Garage in the Winter

 Determine Your Heating Needs

 How difficult will it be to warm your garage in the heart of winter?
+How easy is it to get cheap heat in your garage?
 Consider how cold it gets in your part of the world, the square footage of your space and if you have sufficient insulation.
 Heat output is measured in BTUs or British Thermal Units.
 To get to that number you’re going to need to measure your space and think about how warm you need it to be.
 After you get that number you’re ready to shop for a unit!

 Insulate Your Garage